Inedo/inedo-docs/ProGet/feeds/helm.md

 ### Technical Limitations

  - Signed (i.e. provenance) charts are not supported at this time, but may become available in a future v5.2 maintenance release

+## Container Visibility {#containers data-title="Container Visibility"}

+Helm charts reference a number of container images.
+These container images are defined in a `values.yaml` file that is used to populated the `deployments.yaml` template file.
+A chart may also be dependent on a number of other helm charts.
+These dependencies also have a `values.yaml` file and `deploment.yaml` template.

+ProGet will parse the `values.yaml` of the chart and its dependencies `values.yaml` files to find which container images are used.
+These container images will then be displayed in the charts description under the `Associated Container Images` section.
+ProGet will also attempt to match these associated container images with a container image within your ProGet container registries.
+If a match is found, ProGet will automatically link the helm chart to associated ProGet container image.

+_*This feature is available in ProGet 5.3 and above._

+### Parsing Requirements

+When configuring container images in your `values.yaml`, the image property must end in _image_ (e.g., _image:_, _redisImage:_, _postgresImage:_, etc...) and contain the following sub-properties: _repository_, _tag_ (or _dockerTag_), and optionally _registry_.
+If _tag_ or _dockerTag_ is omitted, the `latest` tag will be used when defining the associated container image.

+### Container Vulnerabilities {#vuln data-title="Container Vulnerabilities"}

+If you have configured your container registries to leverage a [vulnerability source](/docs/proget/compliance/vulnerabilities), you may have a helm chart that links to a vulnerable container image.
+This may cause your Kubernetes install to fail when attempting to pull the container image from your registry.
+Container images will be blocked if a vulnerability has been assessed and marked `Blocked` or if you have enabled the `Unassessed` vulnerabilities to be blocked in _Administration > Advanced Settings_.